 Where to Find Apple-Picking Fun in North Carolina

-Here are six orchards your family can visit for apple fun and treats
+Here are seven orchards your family can visit for apple fun and treats

-Take a daytrip to Flat Rock, North Carolina to pick apples at Sky Top Orchard.
-This orchard offers 22 varieties of apples for picking.
-Check out the ripening schedule to make sure you come at a time to pick your favorite types.
-You'll also find great mountain views at this orchard, where you can enjoy apple cider slushies, apple cider doughnuts and hot caramel apples.
-There are barnyard animals to visit, a playground for kids and picnic areas.
+Great to partner with a trip to Asheville, Sky Top Orchard in Flat Rock, North Carolina, is four hours and 15 minutes away from the Triangle and has 22 varieties of apples good for picking.
+Check out their ripening schedule to make sure you come at a time to pick your favorite types.
+You'll also find great mountain views at this orchard where you can enjoy apple-cider slushes, apple-cider doughnuts and hot caramel apples.
+There also are barnyard animals to visit, a playground for kids and picnic areas.
 You can also watch a cider press at work.

-This orchard two is open May-October.
-McIntosh apples become ripe at this location as early as late August and Red Delicious apples are in season until mid-October, with lots of other apples in between.
+Four hours away from the Triangle, this orchard is located on mile 328.3 on the Blue Ridge Parkway and is open from May until October.
 Apples are $10 a peck or $6 a half peck.
-The orchard even offers picking poles so your little ones can try to reach apples on higher branches.
+The orchard even offers picking poles so your little ones can try to reach the apples on higher branches.

-Go on a storytelling hayride, a guided storytelling or nature walk, and color or play checkers in the Kids’ Corner.
+Go on a story-telling hayride, a guided story-telling or nature walk, color or play checkers in the Kids’ Corner.
 Check the schedule for live music and other fun events.
-The orchard received a grant from the Duke Energy Foundation to support of its children’s programs and the foundation will be sponsoring Super Saturdays this fall, a program of Appalachian Heritage Activities for children ages 6-12.
+The orchard also offers children’s programs at Super Saturdays, a program of Appalachian Heritage Activities for children ages 6 to 12.

-Apple Hill Orchard is located just a few miles off of I-40 in Morganton (near Hickory).
-In addition to picking apples, explore the cider mill, bakery and country store.
-The apple picking season starts in August for Gala and Arlet apples and continues until late October with 12 other apple varieties available.
+Three hours away from the Triangle, Apple Hill Orchard is located just a few miles off of I-40 in Morganton near Hickory.
+In addition to picking apples, explore the cider mill and country store.
+The apple picking season starts in August for Gala and Arlet apples and continues until late October with twelve other apple varieties available.